Alan Power: Lincoln City

 On 6 July 2011, Power signed a one-year contract with Lincoln City.
 On 24 May 2013, Power signed a new two-year contract with the club.
 Power was also named as club captain.
 On 21 May 2015 he agreed a new two-year contract at Lincoln City keeping him at Sincil Bank until the 2016–17 season.

+His final year at the Imps was highly successful, with the team winning the National League to return to the Football League after six years, as well as the Quarter Finals of the FA Cup, in which he scored the equalising goal against runaway Championship Leaders Brighton and Hove Albion in the fourth round.
+He also helped the team reach the semi finals of the FA Trophy.

-Power left at the end of the 2016–17 season, being widely considered as a club legend by Lincoln fans due to his unwavering passion and loyalty.
+Power left the Imps at the end of his contract.

 Kilmarnock

 On 24 June 2017, Power signed for Kilmarnock on a two-year contract.

 St Mirren

 On 21 June 2021, Power signed for St Mirren.

 Kilmarnock (2nd stint)

 In May 2022, Power returned to a newly promoted Kilmarnock side on a season-long deal.

 Greenock Morton

 On 4 August 2023, Power signed for Scottish Championship side Greenock Morton on a one-year deal, shortly following his Kilmarnock exit.